 ABOUT THOROUGHGOOD HOUSE – CIRCA 1719

-Argall Thorowgood died in the midst of construction and his wife Susannah completed the work.
-Argall and Susannah’s son John later added the elements for which the house is known: its extensive wainscoting and paneling, as well as its dramatic turned staircase.
+Argall Thorowgood died mid-construction and his wife Susannah completed the work.
+Their son John later added the elements for which the house is known: its extensive wainscoting and paneling, as well as its dramatic turned staircase.
+The home is furnished to reflect the period that John Thorowgood and his household occupied the site.

 1636 Parish Road